-It may occur that when you try to copy files from your hard disk to an external device such as an external HDD or a USB key, you get an error stating that there was no free space left on your device although you just erased everything from it to make some.
-This is most likely due to limitations of the file system your drive uses - newer drives might already use the NTFS file system while older will still use FAT32 or even FAT16.
+When you try to copy files from your hard drive to an external device such as an external hard drive or USB stick, you may get an error message saying that there is no free space left on your device, even though you just deleted everything to make room.
+This is most likely due to the limitations of the file system your drive uses - newer drives may already be using the NTFS file system, while older ones still use FAT32 or even FAT16.

-Formatting will erase all data on a drive, so backup everything you have on it beforehand.
-Afterwards, right-click the drive in your file browser and choose Format....
+Formatting will erase all data on the drive, so back up everything you have on the drive first.
+Then right-click on the drive in your file browser and select Format.....

-On the appearing window, there will likely be an FAT file system on the File System drop-down menu (if it already says NTFS there, this guide won't solve your problems).
-Before you change anything, double-check that you picked the right drive.
+In the window that appears, the File System drop-down menu will probably show a FAT file system (if it already says NTFS, this guide won't solve your problems).
+Before you change anything, double check that you have selected the correct drive.
 Then change the file system to NTFS and click Start.